PointOneNav/ros2-fusion-engine-driver/README.md

 colcon build --packages-select ntrip_client source install/local_setup.bash
 ```
-once these commands are done you can launch the node, here is the list of parameters and an example of execution.
+Once these commands are done you can launch the node, here is the list of parameters and an example of execution.

 Optional launch parameters:
   - host: Hostname or IP address of the NTRIP server to connect to and receive corrections from